hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-The parameter is expressed in seconds, so the example above will instruct the server to recycle declined leases after one hour.
+The parameter is expressed in seconds, so the example above instructs the server to recycle declined leases after one hour.

-There are several statistics and hook points associated with the Decline handling procedure.
-The lease4_decline hook is triggered after the incoming DHCPDECLINE message has been sanitized and the server is about to decline the lease.
-The declined-addresses statistic is increased after the hook returns (both global and subnet-specific variants).
+There are several statistics and hook points associated with the decline handling procedure.
+The ``lease4_decline`` hook is triggered after the incoming DHCPDECLINE message has been sanitized and the server is about to decline the lease.
+The ``declined-addresses`` statistic is increased after the hook returns (both the global and subnet-specific variants).
 (See :ref:`dhcp4-stats` and :ref:`hooks-libraries` for more details on DHCPv4 statistics and Kea hook points.)

 Once the probation time elapses, the declined lease is recovered using the standard expired-lease reclamation procedure, with several additional steps.
-In particular, both declined-addresses statistics (global and subnet-specific) are decreased.
-At the same time, reclaimed-declined-addresses statistics (again in two variants, global and subnet-specific) are increased.
+In particular, both ``declined-addresses`` statistics (global and subnet-specific) are decreased.
+At the same time, ``reclaimed-declined-addresses`` statistics (again in two variants, global and subnet-specific) are increased.

-A note about statistics: the server does not decrease the assigned-addresses statistics when a DHCPDECLINE is received and processed successfully.
-While technically a declined address is no longer assigned, the primary usage of the assigned-addresses statistic is to monitor pool utilization.
-Most people would forget to include declined-addresses in the calculation, and simply use assigned-addresses/total-addresses.
+A note about statistics: The server does not decrease the ``assigned-addresses`` statistics when a DHCPDECLINE is received and processed successfully.
+While technically a declined address is no longer assigned, the primary usage of the ``assigned-addresses`` statistic is to monitor pool utilization.
+Most people would forget to include ``declined-addresses`` in the calculation, and simply use ``assigned-addresses``/``total-addresses``.
 This would cause a bias towards under-representing pool utilization.
-As this has a potential for major issues, ISC decided not to decrease assigned-addresses immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.
+As this has a potential to cause major issues, ISC decided not to decrease ``assigned-addresses`` immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.